dcmwijaya/Cryptodax-Bot/README.md

 <br>

 ## Issues that frequently arise
-1. The problem that usually occurs with Botman-based telegram bots is when the user has left the bot for a long period of time, this can cause the API Token to expire.
-This problem is usually characterized by an abnormal state of the telegram bot, for example when the user gives the command ``` /start ``` or other commands, this bot still does not respond.
-The solution to this problem is that you only need to create a new telegram bot again (automatically get a new API Token), then for the program code, please set it based on your own needs.
+1. The problem that usually occurs with Botman-based telegram bots is when the user has left the bot for a long period of time, this can cause the ``` API Token to expire ```.
+This problem is usually characterized by an ``` abnormal state of the telegram bot ```, for example when the user gives the command ``` /start ``` or other commands, this bot still does not respond.
+The solution to this problem is that you ``` only need to create a new telegram bot again ``` (automatically get a new API Token), then for the program code, please set it based on your own needs.
 <br>

 2. If the problem in point 1 is not resolved, then you should :